 - Roots: L4, L5, S1, S2, S3

-Tibial Portion – Innervates all of the muscles in the posterior compartment of the thigh (apart from the short head of the biceps femoris), and the hamstring component of adductor magnus.
-Innervates all the muscles in the posterior compartment of the leg.
-All muscles in the sole of the foot.
+- Tibial portion – Innervates the muscles in the posterior compartment of the thigh (apart from the short head of the biceps femoris), and the hamstring component of adductor magnus.
+Innervates all the muscles in the posterior compartment of the leg and sole of the foot.

 - Common fibular portion – Short head of biceps femoris, all muscles in the anterior and lateral compartments of the leg and extensor digitorum brevis.

 - Tibial portion: Innervates the skin on the posterolateral and medial surfaces of the foot as well as the sole of the foot.

 - Common fibular portion: Innervates the skin on the anterolateral surface of the leg and the dorsal aspect of the foot.